 A Place For Royalty

-The cornerstone for Iolani Palace was laid on December 31, 1879 with full Masonic rites and completed in 1882.
+The cornerstone for ʻIolani Palace was laid on December 31, 1879 with full Masonic rites and construction was completed in 1882.
 The Palace was the official residence of the Hawaiian monarchs, where they held official functions, received dignitaries and luminaries from around the world, and entertained often and lavishly.

-Iolani Palace was ahead of its time as it was outfitted with the most up-to-date amenities, including the first electric lights in Hawaii, indoor plumbing and a modern communications system – the telephone.
+ʻIolani Palace was ahead of its time as it was outfitted with the most up-to-date amenities, including electric lights, indoor plumbing and a modern communications system – the telephone.

 Honolulu Advertiser: Merrie Birthday, and Here's Your Sword

 Honolulu Advertiser: Monarchy to Annexation: King David Kalākaua